sammorrow/unit-tests/README.md

 # To run:

-Setup a test server, preferably using postgreSQL:
+Setup a testing db, preferably using postgreSQL:
 ```
 psql
 (in psql shell): CREATE DATABASE expresstests;